Inviting people onto Mastodon and the Fediverse

 ↩ Back to the front page

-Who can see my posts in Mastodon?
+Who can see my posts and replies in Mastodon?
 How do I send DMs in Mastodon?

-The visibility of a post on Mastodon depends on its visibility setting.
-These settings decide which other accounts have permission to see your post.
+The visibility of a post or reply on Mastodon depends on its visibility setting.
+These settings decide which other accounts have permission to see that particular post or reply.

 On Mastodon there are four types of post visibility.
 You can set the visibility of a post by clicking the icon that represents it in the row below the message editing window.
-It’s usually a 🌐, 🔒, 👥 or @ icon.
-You can set the default visibility by logging in through the website and going to Preferences > Other > Posting privacy, then set what you want as default in the menu and click Save changes.
+It’s usually a 🌐, 🔒, 👥 or @ icon, but some apps may use slightly different icons.

 Some more details about each setting:

-• Unlisted – Anyone can see it, but it won’t appear in the Explore section or the Local or Federated timelines, and won’t be searchable by hashtags.
+• Unlisted – Anyone can see it, but it won’t appear in the trending posts list or the Local or Federated timelines, and it won’t show up in search results.
 This can be useful for replying in threads, so that you’re not filling people’s timelines unnecessarily.
 Normally indicated by an open lock icon.

 Sending DMs in Mastodon

-You can send DMs by setting a post’s visibility to Mentioned, then @ the people you want to receive the DM.
-If you log in through the website, there’s a Direct messages option in the menu which lets you see all your mentioned posts in an inbox.
+You can send people messages by setting a post’s visibility to @ Mentioned, then @ the people you want to receive the DM.
+If you use your server’s website or the web app, there’s a Private Mentions option in the menu which lets you see all your mentioned posts in a separate inbox.

 I can’t see Unlisted as an option on my app?